SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 From @eq:usdn_price, it is clear that the USDN price is influenced by the total assets held in the protocol's vault.
 As such, if the vault balance increases as a result of position fees, losses from long positions, or funding payments, the USDN price will rise.
 When a certain threshold is reached, the token rebases to a price slightly above \$1 by increasing the total supply and balance of each holder.
 This increase in balance represents the yield of the USDN token.
-The rebase mechanism ensures that yields do not indice a price that significantly exceeds the value of \$1.
+The rebase mechanism ensures that yields do not induce a price that significantly exceeds the value of \$1.

 === Wrapped USDN